sain666/python/README.md

-# Assignments in level1 python course
+## Level1 python course

-This repository contains my coursework for the Python programming course.
-The course included six quizzes and two assignments.
+This repository contains my coursework in level 1 Python.
+It contains six quizzes and two assignments in total.

 ## Contents